- Streamlined, smooth-bodied marine mammal

 - Found throughout the tropical and subtropical latitudes around the world

-- Nearshore to open ocean
+- Swim from nearshore to open ocean waters

 - Often found within 20 miles of shore, in harbors, bays, lagoons, estuaries, and around large islands

 - Bottlenose dolphins can live to be 40 years old, with some females living to be 60 or more